 ———, ed.
 The Urian Anthology 2000-2009: The Rise of the Philippine New Wave Indie Film.
 Quezon City: University of the Philippines Press, 2013.
 Includes filmography of 2000-10 Philippine film releases.

 Tobias, Mel.
 One Hundred Acclaimed Tagalog Movies: Sineng Mundo [Film World], Best of Philippine Cinema.
 Vancouver: Peanut Butter Publishing, 1998.

 ———.
-Darna, ang Mahal na Birhen ng Peñafrancia, si Pepsi Paloma [Darna, the Blessed Virgin of Peñafrancia (and) Pepsi Paloma], Si.
+Si Darna, ang Mahal na Birhen ng Peñafrancia, si Pepsi Paloma [Darna, the Blessed Virgin of Peñafrancia, (and) Pepsi Paloma].
 Kulturang Popular Series No. 3.
-Mandaluyong City: Anvil Publishing, 2004.
+Pasig City: Anvil Publishing, 2004.

 ———, ed.
 Geopolitics of the Visible: Essays on Philippine Film Cultures.
 Quezon City: Ateneo de Manila University Press, 2000.